Srimara Srivallabha: Struggle with the Pallavas

 Srimara was defeated at Tellaru (Wandiwash/Vanthavachi, North Arcot) by an alliance led by Pallava ruler Nandivarman III.
 The Pallava allies were the Gangas, the Cholas and the Rashtrakutas.
 The Pandyas retreated southwards into their home country (and the Pallava army even advanced as far the Vaigai).
-However, Srimara was able defeat the Pallava alliance in a battle near Kumabakonam (the Kudamaukku, c.
-859 AD).
+However, Srimara was able to defeat the Pallava alliance in the Battle of Kudamaukku(Kumbakonam),(859 AD).

-Srimarara was then defeated by the Pallava king Nripatunga in the battle of Arichil.
+Srimara was then defeated by the Pallava king Nripatunga in the Battle of Arichil.

 Rise of the Cholas

 Chola Vijayalaya captured the city of Tanjore some time before 850 AD.
-The flight with the Muttarayars of Tanjore, probably owing allegiance to the Pandyas at this time, meant weakening of the Pandya influence north the Kaveri River.
+The fight with the Muttarayars of Tanjore, probably owing allegiance to the Pandyas at this time, meant weakening of the Pandya influence to the north of Kaveri River.
 This also strengthened the Pallava position in the region.